moutasemalakkad/data-driven-social-distancing/g-cloud/README.md

 # Tech Stack
 ![pipe](images/pipe1.png)

+# Data
+We are mimicking cellphone signals using Python with the help of Faker library.

 # Set up your environment
 - The Beam SDK requires Python 2 users to use Python 2.7 and Python 3 users to use Python 3.5 or higher.
 Check your version by running:
 ```bash